GBSL-Informatik/inf-shu/README.md

 > Compatible with @docusaurus/faster (rspack and swc).

 ## TODO Today
-- Set up dev and prod credentials in Azure
 - Discuss:
   - Changing a doc
   - Adding / removing a doc